Colors and Icons in Your Budget

 Calendar: The calendar icon means there isn't enough money for a transaction scheduled to happen later in the month.
-Using the Rent/Mortgage category as an example, when it's selected, the Inspector in the right sidebar shows the details for the upcoming, scheduled transaction in that category.
+Using the Rent category as an example, when it's selected, the Inspector in the right sidebar shows the details for the upcoming, scheduled transaction in that category.

-Pie Chart: Ah, this delicious icon tells you whether or not you're on track to meet the goal you set for that category.
-When you see the pie on a yellow category, you haven't budgeted enough.
-In the Water category below, we've budgeted $25, but need to budget another $25 in order to reach the Monthly Funding Goal of $50.
+Pie Chart: Ah, this delicious icon tells you whether or not you're on track to meet the target you set for that category.
+When you see the pie on a yellow category, you haven't assigned enough.
+In the Electric category below, we've assigned $25, but need to assign another $25 in order to reach the Monthly Spending Target of $50.

-If it's green—like the Transportation category—you're on track!
-And that checkmark on the Internet category means the goal has been met.
+If it's green—like the Internet category—you're on track.
+And that checkmark on the Internet category means the target has been met.
 Success!